- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 Explore Boston’s Museums

-Some folks’ ideas of romantic getaways in Boston might not include museums, but we Two Drifters really enjoy them.
+Some folks’ ideas of romantic Boston getaways might not include Boston museums, but we really enjoy them.
 Wandering around museums is a low-key way to discover something new together and spend some time appreciating art, history, or culture.

 Think that most museums are dry and boring?
 The Boston Science Museum will change your mind.
 You’ll encounter exhibits and presentations on things such as dinosaurs, the magic of physics, optical illusions, and the natural world, along with trippy planetarium shows.